-Many substances can cause an allergic contact dermatitis.
+Many substances can cause allergic contact dermatitis.
 Common ones include:

 - Nickel - this is the most common cause.
-Nickel occurs in many types of metal - for example, jewellery, studs in jeans and other clothes, bra straps, etc. So it is common to develop itchy red patches on the skin next to such things.
+Nickel occurs in many types of metal - for example, jewellery, studs in jeans and other clothes, bra straps, etc. So it is common to develop an itchy rash on the skin next to such things.

 - Cobalt - traces of this metal may be found in some jewellery.